CloudCannon/reseed/README.md

 # Flags
 ```
     -s | --source       The source folder to clone.
 Defaults to dist/site.
     -d | --dest         The destination folder to clone the files to.
-Defaults to dist/prod
+Defaults to dist/prod.
     -b | --baseurl      The filename to prepend to the files in the source.
     -p | --port         The portnumber to serve the cloned site on.
+    -e | --extrasrc     A list of extra src attributes to be rewritten.
+    -o | --overwrite    When cleaning --dest, don't prompt for confirmation.
-    --split         The number of partitions to divide files into
+    --split             The number of partitions to divide files into.
-    --partition     The partition number to process
+    --partition         The partition number to process.
 ```